nicksnyder/hello-k8s/README.md

 # Hello server

-This is a multi-service server application.
-There are two services:

-- Frontend
-- Config
+This is a test application with multiple services so I can experiment with Kubernetes and Docker.

 ## Build